Your Friends page

 Other Notification Methods

-Mobile apps, RSS Feeds, and notifications can also notify you when your Friends post new entries.
+RSS Feeds and notifications can also notify you when your Friends post new entries.